Pro-rata share calculation error: how the denominator costs you thousands

 The $6,938 range between the lowest and highest calculation uses the exact same 6,000 SF tenant.
 The difference is entirely in the denominator definition.

-Here's the thing: every one of those numbers looks reasonable on a reconciliation statement.
-There's no obvious red flag.
+Every one of those numbers looks reasonable on a reconciliation statement.
+There is no obvious red flag.
 The only way to catch it is to pull your lease, find the denominator definition, and do the arithmetic yourself.

 Key takeaway: A 2% denominator error in pro-rata share costs the average tenant $2,000 to $4,000 per year, and the reconciliation statement never shows the denominator used to calculate it.